-59 In spite of these developments in the U.S., a rich heavy-quark flavor physics program is flourishing around 60 the world.
-Kaon experiments, B-physics experiments, and charm experiments are running and under 61 construction in Asia and Europe.
-Indeed, CERN - the laboratory that now owns the Energy Frontier - 62 is also the home of a running B-physics experiment (LHCb), which has a clear upgrade path, and a rare K 63 decay experiment (NA62) which will begin taking data in parallel with LHC running in 2014.
-This reflects 64 the world-wide consensus that flavor-physics experiments are critical to progress in particle physics.
+In spite of these developments in the U.S., strong physics imperatives have motivated a rich quark flavor physics program that is flourishing around the world.
+Kaon experiments, B-physics experiments, and charm experiments are running and under construction in Asia and Europe.
+Indeed, CERN - the laboratory that now owns the Energy Frontier - is also the home of a running B-physics experiment (LHCb), which has a clear upgrade path, and a rare K decay experiment (NA62), focusing on $K^+ \to \pi^+ \nu \bar{\nu}$ , which will begin taking data near the end of 2014.
+This reflects the world-wide consensus that flavor-physics experiments are critical to progress in particle physics.

-Looking forward, it is clear that there continues to be strong interest and a potentially substantial community 65 in the U.S. for an Intensity Frontier flavor-physics program.
-The basic motivation for this program can be 66 described very simply.
-If the LHC observes new high-mass states, it will be necessary to distinguish between 67 models proposed to explain them.
-This will require tighter constraints from the flavor sector, which can 68 come from more precise experiments using strange, charm, and bottom quark systems.
-If the LHC does not 69 make such discoveries, then the ability of precision flavor-physics experiments to probe mass scales far above 70 LHC, through virtual effects, is the best hope to see signals that may point toward the next energy scale to 71 explore.
-72 vorked independently on these reports.
-Finally, this report concludes with a discussion of how the U.S.
+Looking forward, it is clear that there continues to be strong interest and a potentially substantial community in the U.S. for an Intensity Frontier flavor-physics program.
+The motivation for this program can be described very simply.
+If the LHC observes new high-mass states, it will be necessary to distinguish among models proposed to explain them.
+This will require tighter constraints from the flavor sector, which can come from more precise experiments using strange, charm, and bottom quark systems.
+If the LHC does not make such discoveries, then the ability of precision flavor-physics experiments to probe mass scales far above LHC, through virtual effects, is the best hope to see signals that may point toward the next energy scale to explore.

 In the following sections of this report, we describe the general physics case for quark-flavor physics, followed by the reports of each of the Task Forces.
-The Task Forces were in communication with each other, but π in critical flavor-physics experiments offshore and regain a some of its leadership status by executing a
+The Task Forces were in communication with each other, but worked independently on these reports.
+Finally, this report concludes with a discussion of how the U.S. high-energy physics program can, at relatively modest cost compared to most other initiatives, participate in critical flavor-physics experiments offshore and regain some of its leadership status by executing a program of rare kaon decay experiments at Fermilab.